Sonargaon

 Sonargaon is one of the old capitals of the historic region of Bengal and was an administrative center of eastern Bengal.
 It was also a river port.
-It's hinterland was the center of the muslin trade in Bengal, with a large population of weavers and artisans.
-According to ancient Greek and Roman accounts, an emporium was located in this hinterland, which archaeologists have identified with the Wari-Bateshwar ruins.
-The area was a base for the Vanga, Samatata, Sena, and Deva dynasties.
+Its hinterland was the center of the muslin trade in Bengal, with a large population of weavers and artisans.
+According to ancient Greek and Roman accounts, an emporium was located in this hinterland, which archaeologists have now identified with the Wari-Bateshwar ruins of the Gangaridai Empire.
+The area was a base for the Vanga, Gangaridai, Samatata, Sena, and Deva dynasties.

 Sonargaon gained importance during the Delhi Sultanate.
-It was the capital of the sultanate ruled by Fakhruddin Mubarak Shah and his son Ikhtiyaruddin Ghazi Shah.
-It hosted a royal court and mint of the Bengal Sultanate and also the capital of the Bengal Sultanate under the reign of Ghiyasuddin Azam Shah.
-Sonargaon became one of the most important townships in Bengal.
-Many immigrants settled in the area.
+It was the capital of the Sonargaon Sultanate ruled by Fakhruddin Mubarak Shah and his son Ikhtiyaruddin Ghazi Shah.
+It hosted a royal court and mint of the Bengal Sultanate and was also the capital of the Bengal Sultanate under the reign of Ghiyasuddin Azam Shah.
+Sonargaon became one of the most important townships in Bengal and many immigrants settled in the area.
 The Sultans built mosques and tombs.
 It was later the seat of the Baro-Bhuyan confederacy that resisted Mughal expansion under the leadership of Isa Khan and his son Musa Khan.
 Sonargaon then became a district of Mughal Bengal.
 During British colonial rule, merchants built many Indo-Saracenic townhouses in the Panam neighborhood.
 Its importance was eventually eclipsed by the nearby Port of Narayanganj which was set up in 1862.

-Sonargaon draws many tourists each year in Bangladesh.
-It hosts the Bangladesh Folk Arts and Crafts Foundation, as well as various archaeological sites, Sufi shrines, Hindu temples, and historic mosques and tombs.
+Sonargaon draws many tourists each year.
+It hosts the Bangladesh Folk Arts and Crafts Foundation, as well as various archaeological sites, Sufi shrines, Hindu temples, historic mosques and tombs.

 History

 Antiquity

 Sonargaon is located near the old course of the Brahmaputra River.
 To the north of Sonargaon are the Wari-Bateshwar ruins, which archaeologists have considered to be the emporium (trading colony) of Sounagoura mentioned by Greco-Roman writers.

 The name Sonargaon originated with the ancient term of Suvarnagrama.
 Sonargaon was ruled by Vanga and Samatata Kingdoms during antiquity.
-The Sena dynasty used the area as a base.
+The Sena dynasty used the area as a base after they lost control of the western parts of Bengal to Bakhtiar Khalji.
 The Deva dynasty King Dasharathadeva shifted his capital from Bikrampur to Suvarnagrama in the middle of the 13th century.
 Sonargaon is also one of the possible locations for the fabled land of Suvarnabhumi that is referred in cultures across the Indian subcontinent and Southeast Asia.